 How to get to Raymond Island

-Catch the Raymond Island ferry.
-This makes Raymond Island accessible by foot or bicycle (for free) or by car (for a small fee) The Raymond Island ferry operates on a regular basis from Paynesville.
-The ferry takes under 5 minutes from Paynesville to reach Raymond Island.
-To get to Paynesville turn off the Princes Highway at Bairnsdale
+First, you will need to go to Paynesville.
+Catch the Raymond Island ferry from Paynesville.
+The Raymond Island ferry operates on a regular basis and the ferry makes Raymond Island accessible by foot or bicycle (for free) or by car (for a small fee) The ferry takes under 5 minutes from Paynesville to reach Raymond Island.
+To get to Paynesville turn off the Princes Highway at Bairnsdale.

 Looking for somewhere to stay near Paynesville?
 Click here for options